3 Days in Barcelona Mini Guide + Tips

 1. Sagrada Familia

-Begin your first day in Barcelona early with a visit to the Sagrada Familia.
+Begin your first day in Barcelona early with a visit to the Sagrada Familia (website).
 This iconic cathedral is one of the most famous landmarks in Barcelona.
 Designed by the renowned architect Antoni Gaudi the church’s unique design and intricate details are a must see.
 The stained-glass windows are particularly impressive, as they bathe the interior in a kaleidoscope of colors.

 TIP: Make sure to purchase tickets for Sagrada Familia in advance to avoid long lines.